 Some prospective parents decorate the nursery and purchase everything they can before a baby's arrival.
 Others are more superstitious and just can't purchase one thing until after the baby arrives.
 Some of these behaviors come from family traditions or from religious teachings.
 Within adoption, it may be best to take the middle of the road approach.
 It is usually not suggested to prepare a baby's nursery prior to adoption placement.
 Unlike a 9-month gestational period, you have no idea when your baby will arrive.
 It is also emotional for many waiting parents to view an empty nursery.
-Babies do not care what they sleep in.
-Purchasing cribs and bassinets can all be done after the child's arrival or shortly before you pick up your baby.
+Though babies may not care what they sleep in, there are federal and stage guidelines that require babies to sleep in cribs that meet current safety standards.
+Hand-me-down cribs most likely will not meet these requirements.
 Some good advice might be to register at baby supply stores or to keep a written record of the items, brands and quantities of items that you wish to be purchased.
 This list will be helpful to whomever you designate as "shopper" while you are busy picking up baby or as a gift list for those who wish to purchase something that you really want or need for baby.